 While stock trading is not about sticking to other people’s ideas, it is about playing safe.
 These heroes seem to have read from one major rulebook, which whose main paragraph of emphasis says, “You are allowed to practice all the crazy ideas you can ever think of as long as you analyze them correctly.”
 And analysis is never complete without information at hand.

 Learning from other people’s achievements and mistakes is a good way of trading the safe paths of stocks forex markets.
 There are lots of information on stock market online.
 However, you should not gobble up all these without thinking over them and doing your own observation.
 The best investors have not made it by talking and listening to others but following their own instincts.

 Be careful especially about unsolicited emails telling you to put your cash somewhere; the current market, apart from being highly volatile, is full of white collar criminals.

 On the other hand, you stand a better chance of making it in this error than Templeton, Graham, price and the others stood at their time.
 That might only happen if you stick to these and more tips from world’s greatest investors.

 One day, people might get lessons from you too.
-But before you stand any solid chances of making it there, learn as much as you can, keep up to date with the current happenings, keep emotions away from business, avoid crowd mentality, work with people you can trust, and most importantly, stick to your investor’s plan.
+But before you stand any solid chances of making it there, learn to trade as much as you can, keep up to date with the current happenings, keep emotions away from business, avoid crowd mentality, work with people you can trust, and most importantly, stick to your investor’s plan.